About Treasure of the Rudras

 Unfortunately, Treasure of the Rudras attracted a bad reputation.
 For some reason, English/Japanese bilingual RPG fans who had played the game went around spreading the word that the storyline was terrible.
 Additionally, people were judging the game at face value, spreading the word that it was overrated.

 Hence, Treasure of the Rudras became the black sheep among the untranslated RPGs.
 This negative reputation kept translation groups away from it.
 To make matters worse, the few ROM hackers who did try translating Treasure of the Rudras couldn't figure out how to crack its complex mantra system.
 For years, Treasure of the Rudras was pushed aside and ignored.
-Those who brought up the game in emulation communities were ridiculed for showing interest in 'yet another overrated Squaresoft RPG'.
+Those who brought up the game in emulation communities (like me, lol) were ridiculed for showing interest in 'yet another overrated Squaresoft RPG'.
+It's the Internet being the Internet.

 Thankfully, Gideon Zhi of Aeon Genesis Translations took up the mantle.
 He cracked the mantra system and gave us a quality English translation in 2006.
-The game's unfair negative reputation was wiped away.
-After people took the time to play it, everyone realized “Hey, this game is actually pretty good!”
+The game's unfair negative reputation suddenly vanished overnight.
+After people took the time to play it, everyone realized “Hey, this game is actually good!”
 Treasure of the Rudras was one of the last of the great Squaresoft RPGs that we were patiently waiting to be fan translated.
 Live-A-Live was the last one (released in 2008 by AGTP).

 The Story